corpyrawr/AirspaceAlert/README.md

 # AirspaceAlert
 ## Early WIP

 AirspaceAlert is a TypeScript-based project designed to monitor air traffic data from a data source (such as tar1090) and trigger notifications when specific aircraft events occur.
-Notifications are sent via platforms like Telegram based on user-configured rules and templates.
+Notifications are sent via platforms like Telegram, Discord, and web-hooks based on user-configured rules and templates.

 ## Features
 - **Configurable Data Sources:** Monitor aircraft data from sources like tar1090.